fnproject/tutorials/csharp/intro/README.md

 lets us know that the function is packaged in the image "fndemouser/csharpfn:0.0.2".

-Note that the containing folder name 'csharpfn' was used as the name of the generated Docker container and used as the name of the function that container was bound to.
+Note that the containing folder 'csharpfn' was used as the name of the generated Docker container and used as the name of the function that the container was bound to.
 By convention it is also used to create the trigger name `csharpfn-trigger`.